The Popover Conspiracy

 The danger with popovers is that they don’t pop.
 With the recipe above, they always pop.
 The key item is using a little less flour than milk.
 Every recipe in the world says to use equal amounts of milk and flour.
 They vary in the relative level of milk/flour to eggs, but they all say to use equal amounts of milk to flour.
 This is the conspiracy that is causing so many failed popovers, and it has to stop.

 Many recipes call for some melted butter to be added to the batter, but I find it doesn’t do anything and is a pain to prepare.
 And while we’re on it, the salt doesn’t seem to do anything either.
-I keep it in because I’ve always done it and it’s not hard to add.
+I keep it in because I’ve always done it and it’s not hard to do.

 Vegan Popovers